-AP source: Jaguars hire Marrone, Coughlin, extend Caldwell
+Jaguars hire Marrone, bring back Coughlin, extend Caldwell

 Marrone also has been a head coach on the collegiate level, going 25-25 at Syracuse from 2009 to 2012.

-The 70-year-old Coughlin was Jacksonville's first head coach, leading the Jaguars to a 68-60 record in eight seasons (1995-2002).
+The 70-year-old Coughlin led the Jaguars to a 68-60 record in eight seasons (1995-2002).
 Coughlin resigned last January after a dozen years with the Giants, but made it clear he wanted to return to the NFL.
 He served as a senior adviser to the league's football operations department this season.

 ''He's got so much experience on myself or on any coach that we have in this building and he's a great individual, so I think you can always learn from people,'' Caldwell said after Bradley was fired. ''There's always a place for knowledge.''